ARM-software/arm-trusted-firmware/docs/platform-migration-guide.rst

 Introduction
 ------------

-The PSCI implementation in Trusted Firmware has undergone a redesign because of three requirements that the PSCI 1.0 specification introduced :
+The PSCI implementation in TF-A has undergone a redesign because of three requirements that the PSCI 1.0 specification introduced :

 -  Removing the framework assumption about the structure of the MPIDR, and its relation to the power topology enables support for deeper and more